Centerspace (CSR) Bundle

 Original location

-It was founded in Minot, North Dakota.
+It was founded in Minot, North Dakota, focusing its early efforts on assets in that region.

 Founding team members